General Dynamics F-16 Fighting Falcon operators: Peru

 The Commander of Peruvian Air Force stated in October 2024 that the country was looking to buy a fleet of 24 multi-role aircraft that could be operated for the next 30–40 years.
 Contender for the contract are F-16V, KAI KF-21 Boramae, Saab JAS 39E/F Gripen, and Dassault Rafale.

 On 15 September 2025, the US government has approved the sale of 12 F-16V Block 70s and related equipment to Peru for an estimated cost of $3.42 billion.

+In April 2026, the Peruvian government formalized the acquisition of 24 F-16 Block 70 fighter jets for a total of $3.5 billion to renew its fleet.
+The operation includes direct agreements with American suppliers to ensure logistical support, pilot training, and the supply of parts.
+Through this strategic debt, authorities intend to replace obsolete equipment and strengthen national sovereignty.